Writing great job adverts is of paramount importance if you want to attract the best candidates.

 If you were looking for a new job where would be your first port of call?
 A job board?
 A search engine?
 Answer yes, to either or both of these options and you’d be in the majority.
-In fact, research has shown that a massive 73% of candidates start their search in Google, while Indeed.com tell us that they help to find “millions” of candidates their next dream opportunity every day.
+In fact, research has shown that a massive 73% of candidates start their search in Google.
+Meanwhile, Indeed.com tell us that they help to find “millions” of candidates their next dream opportunity every day.
 Bold statements indeed, but ones that cannot be underestimated when you consider putting pen to paper and begin to scribe great job adverts.

 With this in mind, how can you approach writing job adverts to ensure that your ad is given the best chance of not only being found, but also be appealing enough for the best candidates to take action?

-Format & structure
+Format & structure of great job adverts

 Whilst there is no set format to follow per se, it is vital that you structure a job advert that is clear, concise, easy to follow and transmits all the relevant information to the candidate.